 Bozeman home prices are not only among the most expensive in Montana, but Bozeman real estate also consistently ranks among the most expensive in America.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bozeman is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Bozeman is a city of professionals, sales and office workers and service providers.
-There are especially a lot of people living in Bozeman who work in office and administrative support (11.80%), sales jobs (11.59%) and food service (9.87%).
+Overall, Bozeman is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Bozeman who work in management occupations (11.46%), food service (10.20%), and office and administrative support (9.58%).

 Of important note, Bozeman is also a city of artists.
 Bozeman has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Bozeman’s character.

 Also of interest is that Bozeman has more people living here who work in computers and math than 95% of the places in the US.